SmartekWorks/smartekworks.github.io/swat/ref_knowledge_rule.md

 | `"rightClick"`  | Right click the node such as a link with context menu.
 | `"doubleClick"` | Double click the node such as an area with double click interaction.

+Note: The following sections are currently under construction.
+We will complete the documentation as soon as possible.

 ### Definition of Collection Nodes

 ### Definition of Operations